pgsleepy/ultimatexr.io-1/content/docs/contributing-to-the-guide/guidelines.md

 When contributing to the UltimateXR documentation, please keep in mind the following principles:

-- Quality Content: Ensure the information is accurate, clear, and helpful.
+- **Quality Content**: Ensure the information is accurate, clear, and helpful.
 Content should add value and be useful to developers using UltimateXR.
-- Clean Documentation: Organize the documentation in a way that is easy to read and navigate.
+- **Clean Documentation**: Organize the documentation in a way that is easy to read and navigate.
 Keep sentences concise and use consistent formatting.
-- Common Style: Follow the existing documentation as a reference for writing style and structure.
+- **Common Style**: Follow the existing documentation as a reference for writing style and structure.
-- Spelling and Grammar: Double-check for spelling, grammar, and punctuation errors.
+- **Spelling and Grammar**: Double-check for spelling, grammar, and punctuation errors.
 This ensures the documentation maintains a professional standard.
-- Images and Videos: Use the .png format for images and .mp4 for videos.
-Limit video use to when it is truly necessary.
-For video exports, aim for a resolution between 720p and 1080p, or smaller if capturing a specific region instead of fullscreen.
-Use Variable Bit Rate (VBR) encoding, with a target bitrate of 1 Mbps, and a maximum bitrate of 2 Mbps.
+- **Images and Videos**: Use the .png format for images and .mp4 for videos.
+Check the [Embedded Videos](#embedded-videos) section for general rules.

 ## Use of Markdown